 - Excellence can also feed our need to please people rather than to serve them, and there is a legitimate difference.

 I don’t believe that the answer is in abandoning a commitment to doing things with excellence.
-After all, getting sloppy or lazy is never the best approach to bringing glory and praise to God.

 I believe the answer lies in an examination of our motives.
 And this simple question helps in that search:

 Am I pursuing excellence because I’m passionate about my work?
 Or because I find my worth in the presentation?